gvwilson/thirdbit/fiction/maddy-roo/index.md

 who had dreamed of opening a tavern in Rusty Bridge, only to discover that there wasn't enough traffic on the ancient highway to keep one going.
-A family of wolves had added a second story after he moved on, its hallway and three bedrooms built on a smaller scale.
+After he moved on a family of wolves had added a second story.
 Papa Roo had taken one look and decided it was the perfect place to start a family.
 Mama Roo had rolled her eyes and reminded him that he'd called the previous three towns they had visited perfect too.